mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/atlas-backend/README.md

     Your App ID should be in the following format: YourAppName-XXXX

-6. Copy the returned App ID and use it to create the demo user by pasting the following into your command shell: `realm-cli users create --type email --email demo --password demopw`
+6. Copy the returned App ID and use it to create the demo user by pasting the following into your command shell: `realm-cli users create --type email --email demo --password demopw`.
+Be sure to change the default password.

     You should see the following appear: